Almarch/tamacare/README.md

 Hopefully, tamacare should assist xenobiologists get more insight into the tamagotchi life cycle and evolutionary pathways, for the well-being of this adorable creature as well as for our great entertainment.

 Don’t hesitate support their creator Bandai: official gen-1/gen-2 tamagotchis are often available on the e-market platforms!
+A special 25th birthday edition has been released in some large retailers 🎂